yoosofan/prezentprogramo/docs/examples/tutorial.rst

 Other formatting
 ================

-All the normal reStructuredText functions are supported in Bildumilo!
+All the normal reStructuredText functions are supported in Prezentprogramo!

 - Such as bulletlists, which start with a dash (-) or an asterisk (*).
   You can have many lines of text in one bullet if you indent the